Three Questions To Ask Of The Employee In Charge Of Selecting The Music Service.

 1) Does The Music Fit My Business?

-The music you play can be a powerful tool for your business — but only if it’s the right songs with the proper music recipe.
+The music you play can be a powerful tool for your business.
+But it’s powerful only if it’s the right songs with the proper music recipe.
 Is the business picking the music based on the personal taste of the employee-in-charge?
-You need to have a large selection of quality, curated music, and you should be able to tailor that song list to your business’ unique atmosphere and customer base.
+Ideally, there needs to be a large selection of quality, curated music.
+With that large selection you should be able to tailor that song list to your business’ unique atmosphere and customer base.

 Not just any music will do for your business.
-The right music can make all the difference in the world for employees and for customers — but so can the wrong music.
+Because the right music can make all the difference in the world for employees and for customers — but so can the wrong music.
 You don’t want to hear any jarring lyrics, fast-paced beats, or minor key downers.
 And you certainly don’t want to hear the same sequence of songs playing over and over, day after day.
-At Custom Channels we say about the playlist “what you leave out is just as important as what you leave in.”
+That’s why at Custom Channels we say about the playlist “what you leave out is just as important as what you leave in.”